github0null/eide-docs/docs/modules/builder.md

 ### User Task Commands

-There are some utility commands for references.
+There are some example commands:

 ```shell
 # [For Windows10] execute windows bat script